 1. Expense

 Not going to lie, but in some countries, education costs can be as high as buying a luxury car.
 Barring the fortunate few who can secure some form of funding assistance – scholarship, fellowship, graduate assistantship – the rest have to shoulder the cost associated with their decision to study abroad.
-And tuition fees is not just the problem we have got living expenses, food expanse, utility expense and whatnot.
+Tuition fees are not just the problem.
+We have living expenses, food expenses, utility expenses and whatnot.

 2. Cultural Difference

-This one might not be new to you.
-The unfamiliarity of a different society can be a rude shock, especially if you cannot adjust to it.
-Many students struggle to get to terms with customs that may be considered uncivil in their own culture.
-Addressing professors by their first names, for instance, is perfectly regular in the USA but understandably alien in India.
-There is a reason why you may find birds of the same flag flocking together, especially if the language adds another layer of disparity.
+This might not be new to you, but adapting to an unfamiliar society can be a rude shock, especially if you struggle to adjust.
+Many students find it difficult to accept customs that may seem uncivil in their own culture.
+For example, addressing professors by their first names is normal in the USA but feels alien in India.
+This is why people from the same country often stick together, especially when language differences add another layer of challenge.

 3. A Negligence in Domestic Network

 The time spent overseas building a global network of friends and colleagues is time spent losing out on a professional and personal network back home.
-So, if you were to decide to go back to your home country, you would be at a disadvantage compared to your friends who stayed back.
+So, if you decided to return to your home country, you would be at a disadvantage compared to your friends who stayed back.
 This is especially apparent if you choose to look for a career and move back home.

 4. Language as a barrier